 5.5 The Dark Lane site was allocated in the Gedling Borough Replacement Local Plan (2005) for 110 homes and a Development Brief was prepared and adopted as an SPD in July 2008.
 Prior to this the site had been agricultural land although had not been used as such for a number of years.
 Planning permission was granted for the site in November 2012 which reduced the number of homes to 72 due to changes to the adjacent Conservation Area in the period after the site was originally allocated.
 Through the s106 agreement for the planning permission contributions were secured for open space, primary health care and affordable housing.
-At the time of writing the site is under construction and development is expected to complete in 2022.
+At the time of writing the site is under construction.